tock/tock/doc/reference/trd-appid.md

 main traits:

-  * `kernel::appid::Verifier` is responsible for defining which types of application identifier it can accepts and whether it accepts a particular application identifier for a specific application binary.
+  * `kernel::appid::Verifier` is responsible for defining which types of application identifier it can accept and whether it accepts a particular application identifier for a specific application binary.
 The kernel only loads application binaries the `Verifier` accepts.